nanostics/wisconsin-bca-azure/azure/train/README.md

 # Azure Train

-This folder holds the files used in the main Azure ML Pipeline.
+This folder holds the files used in the main Azure ML Pipeline (train-evaluate-register).

 ## Resources